1RyanGoodman/NLP_Disaster_Response/README.md

 # Disaster Response Pipeline Project

+This project used NLP to classify twitter messages after a disaster to facilitate the messages reaching the relevant agency based on concern.

+There were 36 relevant concerns, such as weather, food, and earthquake.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.